 Published March 1st, 2022

-Brianna Di Monda is a contributing editor for Cleveland Review of Books.
-Her fiction and criticism have appeared or are forthcoming in The Brooklyn Rail, Litro Magazine, and Full Stop, among others.
+Brianna Di Monda is an editor for the Cleveland Review of Books.
+Her fiction and criticism have appeared in The Brooklyn Rail, Worms Magazine, and Full Stop, among others.